Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 ![Create an Agent](../../../docs/content/imgs/quickstart/007_create_agent.png)

 ### Entering the Arena
-The Arena is a collection of all AutoGPT agents.
-It's early days so show us what you've got!
+The Arena is a collection of all AutoGPT agents ranked by performance on our benchmark.
+It's early days, so show us what you've got!

 Officially enter the Arena by executing the command: